SwannSG/jspy/SomeJSnotesForPy.md

 ```
 JS has a very elegant way of iterating over an array (not a string) without a loop.
 These are well worth knowing about.
 But you cannot use *break* or *continue* while iterating.

-*arr.every()* 	returns true if every element satisfies a particular condition.
+*arr.every()* 	returns true if every element in array satisfies a particular condition.

-*arr.some()* 	returns true if at least one element satisfies a particular condition.
+*arr.some()* 	returns true if at least one element in array satisfies a particular condition.

-*arr.map()* 	returns an array, transforms each element.
+*arr.map()* 	returns an array, transforms each element in array.
 Very similar to Python's map function.

-*arr.filter()* 	returns an array of only selected elements.
+*arr.filter()* 	returns an array of only selected elements in array.

-*arr.forEach()* returns nothing, but something can be done on each element.
+*arr.forEach()* returns nothing, but something can be done on each element in array.

-*arr.reduce()*	returns a single value after going through each element.
+*arr.reduce()*	returns a single value after going through each element in array.
+No example shown here.

+Test each and every element in an array using *some* or *every* returning a boolean.

 ```javascript
 // testing methods on an array without an explicit loop